KTLin8143/Scheduling/Single Round Robin/Readme.md

 ```
     m.optimize()
 ```
-## Result
+## Note

-the computation time is gr
+The computation time is growth exponential
+When the number of team is 10 is need 500s to get the solution